-A beloved annual tradition, the pumpkin patch will offer over one thousand pumpkins of all shapes and sizes that visitors can hand-pick and take home!
+A beloved annual tradition, the pumpkin patch will offer over 10,000 pumpkins of all shapes and sizes that visitors can hand-pick and take home!

 The event will run on the last two weekends of October (22-23 & 29-30) from 10 a.m. to 5 p.m.
 Saturday & Sunday.
 Check out their site here for more info.

-Any pumpkins left over at the end of Pumpkin Point will be composted on the Island’s composting center or donated to local organizations fighting hunger in NYC.
+Any pumpkins left over at the end of Pumpkin Point will be composted on the Island’s composting center.

 Also published on Medium.